KT-Um/snowpic/README.md

 If you already set up SSL on the server, https is highly recommended.

-# Supported Image Formats
+# Supported Media Formats

-Currently, snowpic supports jpg, jpeg, png, and gif so far.
+Currently, snowpic supports both of image and video.
+- Supported image formats: jpg, jpeg, png, and gif
+- Supported video formats : mp4, ogg, webm

 # Issues